-Substantially all of the cash held by the Fund is held by JP Morgan Chase Bank (New York) (2012: JP Morgan Chase Bank (New York) and Raiffeisenbank CJSC (Russia)) to facilitate redemption payments.
-Bankruptcy or insolvency of the Banks may cause the Fund's rights with respect to the cash held by the Banks to be delayed or limited.
-The Fund monitors its risk by monitoring the credit quality and financial position of the Banks.
+Substantially all of the cash held by the Fund is held by Raiffeisenbank CJSC (Russia) to facilitate any payments or proceeds received in Russian Rubles.
+The Fund also established a bank account with Royal Bank of Scotland to facilitate redemption and other payments in US Dollars.
+Bankruptcy or insolvency of the banks may cause the Fund's rights with respect to the cash held by the banks to be delayed or limited.
+The Fund monitors its risk by monitoring the credit quality and financial position of the banks.

-13.2 Liquidity Risk and Funding Management
+Liquidity Risk and Funding Management